-I think my job is about writing code, but that’s not true.
-My job is actually typing and making each keystroke count.
-Trying to save keystrokes every time by using keyboard shortcuts or tools that make the work faster and better is a niche I find very and worthwhile researching about.
+My job is about writing code, but that’s not true.
+My job is typing and making each keystroke count.
+Trying to save keystrokes every time by using keyboard shortcuts or tools that make the work faster and better is a niche I find very worthwhile researching.

-My aim with this article is to help you save keystrokes by adopting better tooling and also improving your productivity and developer experience with some command-line interface CLI tools.
-All because I care to help the developer save more time by automating some repetitive tasks in their everyday tasks.
+My aim with this article is to help you save keystrokes by adopting better tooling and also improve your productivity and developer experience with some command-line interface CLI tools.
+I care about helping developers save more time by automating repetitive tasks in their everyday tasks.

-Embracing the new wave of CLI tools will give you great improvement in the amount of time you spend clicking around to make things happen.
+Embracing the new wave of CLI tools will significantly reduce the time you spend clicking around to make things happen.

 Prerequisites

-Things you need to know to understand this article includes:
+Things you need to know to understand this article include:

-• Familiarity with terminals from the Powershell, CMD and gitbash for windows operating system to Bash, FISH, zsh, iterm on Mac and Linux respectively.
+• Familiarity with Powershell, CMD, and git bash terminals for Windows operating systems, as well as Bash, FISH, zsh, and items on Mac and Linux, respectively.

 • Access to CLI environments.